Sheep-y/Attack-Improvement-Mod/README.md

 > Setting: `ToHitVehicleFromRear`  (-20 to 20, default -2)<br>
 >
 > Determine the modifier for attacking from side or rear.
-> Effective only if "Ditection" is in the modifier lists.
+> Effective only if "Direction" is in the modifier lists.

+**Height Modifier**

+> Setting: `AllowLowElevationPenalty`  (true/false, default true)
+>
+> When true, attacking from low ground to high ground will incur an accuracy penalty that is the exact reverse of attacking from high ground to low.
+> Game default is false.

 **Jumped Modifier**

 > Settings: `ToHitSelfJumped` (-20 to 20, default 0)
 >
-> The game has self moved modifier and self sprint modifier in CombatGameConstants.json, but not self jumped modifier.
+> The game has self moved modifier and self sprint modifier in `CombatGameConstants.json`, but not self jumped modifier.
 > You may set it with this mod if you want to.
+It will be factored in attack preview.
+>
+> Effective only if "Jumped" is in the modifier lists.

 ## Net Hit Modifier Settings